BrightspaceUI/create/README.md

 ## Usage

 Run the following command from the directory where the new component directory should be created (e.g., if desired end location is Documents/button, run from Documents).
-Github repo creation should be done separately and the steps there can be followed to add this new component to source control.
+GitHub repo creation should be done separately and the steps there can be followed to add this new component to source control.

 ```
 npm init @brightspace-ui